jbonhamwest/jbonhamwest.github.io/README.md

 This project is a personal website homework assignment for The Iron Yard Ruby on Rails bootcamp.

-Assignment was attempted with help of: info from pre-reading, lecture and review session material, assistance from class peers, instructors and tutor.

 MAJOR POINTs of this ASSIGNMENT:
 Homework assignments can be pushed to github.com as individual repositories, assigned a URL, and viewed from personal webpage.